About

 • 2022 Tufts' Varsity Athletics program won the Learfield Directors’ Cup as the top athletic program in NCAA Division III

-• 2022 Women's Lacrosse finished as the NCAA Championship runner-up
+• 2023 Men's Lacrosse and Men's Tennis finished as the NCAA Championship runner-ups

 Activities